If there are sync or wording errors, and we provided the transcript, please open a Support ticket so that we can troubleshoot further.

 If your content is "sweetened", i.e., it's mixed with music, noise, sound-effects, talk-over, pauses or unclear audio, and captions are out of sync, you can use sync markers to improve the results.
 A complete description of how to use sync markers in the transcript is available in our Sync Marker Summary article.

-After you have marked up the transcript, you can resubmit the job using our free Redo feature.
+After you have marked up the transcript, you can resubmit it using our free Redo feature.

 Encoding Issues with the media file: